biyani701/my-next-auth-app/docs/docs/database.md

 If you encounter issues with Prisma on Vercel:

 1. **Check your environment variables**: Make sure `DATABASE_URL` is correctly set in your Vercel project settings.
+2. **Verify connection pooling**: Excessive connections might cause database errors.
+Try reducing `DB_CONNECTION_LIMIT`.
+3. **Check for expired sessions**: A large number of expired sessions can slow down your application.
+Run the cleanup process from the admin dashboard.

 2. **Verify the database connection**: Test your database connection string locally before deploying.